sitphp/doubles/doc/0_intro.md

 - **The method arguments of a double  can be tested** : you can test which arguments were passed to a double method.
 - **The method of a double can be manipulated** : you can overwrite a double method to change its behaviour.

->{.note.info} Note : Doubles are often called "mocks".
+>{.note .info} Note : Doubles are often called "mocks".
 But in this library, the "mock" word is used to name a special kind of double.